TMD20/PT-Muxer/README.md

  --keepocr
 ```
     Example: python3 /path/to/app.py -demux sourcepath outputpath --ocr enabled --keepocr

     During ocr images are saved to a temporory drive, this option moves the files to a permanant location in the output Mux folder.
+You need to have pass the --ocr command for this to have any affect.

 ```

 ### TV Mode

-Selected during demux via questionarre
+TV mode can be select when using --demux argument.

-Specifically the  "What Type of Media are you Demuxing?
-Question
+During Demux mode you will be asked  "What Type of Media are you Demuxing?
+Select TV

+This mode will allow the program execute once and then run multiple times using the same imdb and season information for each run.
+However the episode number will increment each time you go through a run.

+Note: I would recommend using the arguments --keepocr --ocr enabled at minimum.
+This will make identifiy episodes much easier.
+As sometimes the order will be random, ocr can help with identify tracks.
+Along with length data

-#### Episode Data
+#### Data
 * Season number is entered once at the the beginning of the program
 * Episode Number, this is assumed by the number if folders in the home directory, see... folder struture to see more details
 * imdb data: This can be entered manually or by clicking on one of the options that appear